MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgInviteGroupDriveItem.md

 # Invoke-MgInviteGroupDriveItem

 ## SYNOPSIS
-Sends a sharing invitation for a driveItem.nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a sharing link][].

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaInviteGroupDriveItem](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaInviteGroupDriveItem?view=graph-powershell-beta)
+This API is supported in the following [national cloud deployments.

 ## SYNTAX